 Traditional solid hardwood is milled from single pieces of wood that will last a lifetime if properly cared for.
 While solid hardwood flooring enriches any room with a natural elegance, it’s also vulnerable to fluctuations in temperature and humidity.

 Technically, cork flooring is considered a hardwood choice because it’s made from the bark of the cork oak tree.
 The bark is ground and processed into sheets, which are baked in a kiln, producing beautiful, durable tiles.
 Cork flooring installation is ideal for high-traffic areas.

 The most exciting part of choosing your hardwood flooring is deciding on the style and design.
-An abundance of species, color, texture, and finish options can seem overwhelming, but the professional design experts at Express Floors To Go are here to help.
+An abundance of species, color, texture, and finish options can seem overwhelming, but the professional design experts at Express Floors To Go in San Diego are here to help.

 Engineered and solid hardwood flooring both come in a variety of visually distinctive species from all over the world.
 Domestic species include Maple, Birch, Oak, Hickory/Pecan, American Cherry, and Walnut.
 Exotic species include Acacia, Brazilian Cherry, Santos Mahogany, Ipe, Pacific Koa, Brazilian Walnut, and traditional and stranded Bamboo.